acrogecko/diamond/README.md

 a starting point...
 Chasing and working around several bugs burned a lot of time that could have gone toward experimenting with other coin daemons.
 Currently, the Docker build in this repository clones the original coin daemon source code from another repo.
-I would expect to use a direct fork of the deamon code into this project's sources if I do further work on it.
+I would expect to use a direct fork of the coin daemon code into this project's sources if I do further work on it.

 I used components that I knew would fit into a CD pipeline but didn't provide the pipeline orchestration.
 So, the developer uses Maven for building the versioned artifacts (e.g. application components and deployment packages).
 In this project, the Docker image is one of the Maven artifacts.
-The Maven artifacts are registered in a JFrog Artifactory Cloud instance and the Docker image ends up in an AWS ECS (Docker) registry.
-I would likely move the Docker registry to Artifactory as well to put all production artifacts in the same place (and using the same auth/e/o).
+The Docker image ends up in an AWS ECS (Docker) registry while the rest of the Maven artifacts are registered in Maven repository hosted in a JFrog Artifactory Cloud instance.
+I would likely move the Docker registry to Artifactory as well (it provides a Docker registry service) to put all production artifacts in the same place (and using the same auth/e/o).

 The deployment artifact (diamond-ansible-deploy) contains the commands and Ansible configuration to setup the host and install/run the application container.
-For what it's worth, when using an end-to-end orchestration system (i.e. Jenkins V2 using Pipeline), both Maven and Ansible would be invoked from the pipeline.
+For what it's worth, when using an end-to-end orchestration system (i.e. Jenkins V2 using Pipeline), Git, Maven, and Ansible would be invoked from the pipeline.

 ## Developer Requirements